Simon-dl/Full_Math_CS_Guide/README.md

    Use the interview guidebook to get an idea of how to get into companies.

    There is no set path from there, the rest is up to you to figure what sub-area to be in and how to make your projects work through many hours of trial and error.
-   But I hope this guide helped you become well prepared for that, best of luck with future projects!
+   But I hope this guide helped you become well prepared for that.
+Best of luck with future projects!

   --------------------------------------------------------------------------------------------------------------------------------------------------